Newport in Carteret County, North Carolina — The American South (South Atlantic)

 Erected by North Carolina Civil War Trails.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 13, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 367 times since then and 30 times this year.
+It was originally submitted on September 13, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 445 times since then and 59 times this year.
 Photos: 1, 2, 3, 4. submitted on September 13, 2014, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.